Welcome to today's edition of the Rush 24-7 podcast.

 So anyway, he couldn't cut that.

-So he decided he was going to cut if he if he uh he decided then he could freeze all permanent hires, that would save a million, delay the snow ploughs two and fifty grand, and open most entrances to the park two weeks late.
+That would save a million, delay the snow plows, turn 50 grand, and open most entrances to the park two weeks late.

-Govern American government now is now hanging on the good graces of the sun gods in the sky.
+American government now is now hanging on the good graces of the sun gods in the sky.

-That's all that's depending uh all that's between us and total chaos.
+That's all that's depending, all that's between us and total chaos, the sun gods in the sky.

-Uh and uh and so that's uh that's that's the good news.
+And so that's the good news.

 Tour guide Rusty Cole is not happy about it.

-Uh he the uh the the they spend millions of dollars to operate Air Force One and they can't come up with some money to blow open the roads in Yellowstone.
+They spend millions of dollars to operate Air Force One and they can't come up with some money to blow open the roads in Yellowstone.

-Now you're thinking blow open them.
+Now you're thinking, blow open them.

 What about those drones?

-Wyoming's near Canada, Janet Napolitano has unmanned drones on the Canadian border.
+Janet Napolitano has unmanned drones on the Canadian border.

 Why can't predator drones clear the snow?

-If they can if if predator drones can take out Anwar al Orlaki's sixteen-year-old son when he's on the terrace uh of a Yemeni restaurant without killing any of the people who are i at the back of the room at the crummy non-desirable tables near the toilet.
+If predator drones can take out Anwar al-Olaki's 16-year-old son when he's on the terrace of a Yemeni restaurant without killing any of the people who are at the back of the room at the crummy, non-desirable tables near the toilet, if unmanned drones, if predator drones can do that, why can't predator drones just blast free the snow from Yellowstone Park's roads?

-Uh so so the actually come to that.
+So the actually come to that.

 Why can't the unmanned drones do the bison management program?